mach-kernel/mach-kernel.github.io/_posts/2021-06-15-rust-xpc-ffi.md

 _xpc_pipe_routine_with_flags
 ```

-Breaking on `xpc_pipe_routine_with_flags` succeeds! x86-64 calling convention[^5] in a nutshell: first 6 args go into `%rdi %rsi %rdx %rcx %r8 %r9`, and then on the stack in reverse order ?'?(see link for various edge cases like varadic functions).
+Breaking on `xpc_pipe_routine_with_flags` succeeds! x86-64 calling convention[^5] in a nutshell: first 6 args go into `%rdi %rsi %rdx %rcx %r8 %r9`, and then on the stack in reverse order (see link for various edge cases like varadic functions).
 From the `launjctl` post above, we can use `xpc_copy_description` to get human-readable strings re what is inside an XPC object.
 Some searching[^6] also found us the function signature!

 [^5]: [https://github.com/cirosantilli/x86-assembly-cheat/blob/master/x86-64/calling-convention.md](https://github.com/cirosantilli/x86-assembly-cheat/blob/master/x86-64/calling-convention.md)
 [^6]: [https://grep.app/search?q=xpc_pipe_routine_with_flags](https://grep.app/search?q=xpc_pipe_routine_with_flags)